data-engineering-collective/minimalkv/docs/memory.rst

 In-memory stores
 ****************
-The simplest conceivable key-value store is found in :class:`minimalkv.memory.DictStore`.
+The simplest conceivable key-value store is found in :class:`minimalkv.stores.DictStore`.
 It lends itself well for testing or playing around with *minimalkv*.

-.. autoclass:: minimalkv.memory.DictStore
+.. autoclass:: minimalkv.stores.DictStore
    :members:

 redis-backend